internetofwater/vocbench3-docker/README.md

 Supported tags
 ==============

-Tags identify a specific release (i.e. version) of VocBench 3, while the tag `latest` is reference to the latest release (currently, `11.4.2`).
+Tags identify a specific release (i.e. version) of VocBench 3, while the tag `latest` is reference to the latest release (currently, `12.0.0`).

 What is VocBench 3?
 ===================

-[VocBench 3](http://vocbench.uniroma2.it/) is a web-based, multilingual, collaborative development platform for managing [OWL](https://www.w3.org/TR/owl2-overview/) ontologies, [SKOS](https://www.w3.org/TR/skos-reference/)(/[XL](https://www.w3.org/TR/skos-reference/skos-xl.html)) thesauri, [Ontolex-lemon](https://www.w3.org/2016/05/ontolex/) lexicons and generic RDF datasets.
+[VocBench 3](https://vocbench.uniroma2.it/) is a web-based, multilingual, collaborative development platform for managing [OWL](https://www.w3.org/TR/owl2-overview/) ontologies, [SKOS](https://www.w3.org/TR/skos-reference/)(/[XL](https://www.w3.org/TR/skos-reference/skos-xl.html)) thesauri, [Ontolex-lemon](https://www.w3.org/2016/05/ontolex/) lexicons and generic [RDF](https://www.w3.org/RDF/) datasets.

-VocBench business and data access layers are realized by [Semantic Turkey](http://semanticturkey.uniroma2.it/), an open-source platform for Knowledge Acquisition and Management realized by the [ART Research Group](http://art.uniroma2.it/) at the [University of Rome Tor Vergata](http://www.uniroma2.it/).
+VocBench business and data access layers are realized by [Semantic Turkey](https://semanticturkey.uniroma2.it/), an open-source platform for Knowledge Acquisition and Management realized by the [ART Research Group](https://art.uniroma2.it/) at [Tor Vergata University of Rome](https://www.uniroma2.it/).

 How to use this image
 =====================